Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 Image: Piers Park by Dominic, via Wikimedia Commons, licensed under CC BY-SA 3.0.

-The Blue Line is the main advantage.
-It connects East Boston to downtown quickly, and Airport Station is useful for people who travel often.
-The moving detail is route planning.
-Trucks may need to account for tunnel traffic, airport-area traffic, and limited curb space.
-That does not make the move difficult by default, but timing should be handled early.
+The Blue Line is the big advantage.
+It connects East Boston to downtown quickly, and Airport Station is convenient for frequent travelers.
+The good thing is the planning of the route.
+Trucks may have to consider tunnel traffic, airport area traffic and limited curb space.
+That doesn't make the move hard by default, but timing should be taken care of early.

 Jamaica Plain: best for green space and a calmer pace